jlibovicky/jlibovicky.github.io/_posts/2019-04-23-MT-Weekly-Bidirectional-Decoding.md

 that appeared this week in the [TAACL journal](https://www.transacl.org/ojs/index.php/tacl).

-In the last few years, we almost got used to innovations that there is an innovation that improves machine translation by quite a large margin every year.
+In the last few years, we almost got used to that there is an innovation that improves machine translation by quite a large margin every year.
 It was the [attention model](https://arxiv.org/abs/1409.0473) in 2015, training data processing innovations like [subword